Thelesperma nuecense

 Family: Asteraceae

 Plant Description: Annual, usually 60-90 cm high, with leaves deeply divided into needlelike segments, opposite.
-Heads solitary, 3.5-5.5 cm wide.
+Flower heads solitary, 3.5-5.5 cm wide.
 Disks purplish brown.
-Ray bright yellow with a brownish red base.
+Rays bright yellow with a brownish-red base.

 Occurrence: Frequent on deep coastal sands from ANWR to Baffin Bay.